Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 On a MS-Secured hoist, the hoist’s kinematic chain plays no role in holding the load during and after emergency arrests.
-Integrating a torque limiter between the hoist motor and gearbox is now risk-free.
+Integrating a MS Torque Limiter between the hoist motor and gearbox is now risk-free.

-**Table 4** Torque Limiter Features
+**Table 4** MS Torque Limiter Features

 +-----------------------------------+-----------------------------------+
 | **Unfailing protection.**         | MS Torque Limiters are set to     |